Getting “paid what you are worth” is an expression that’s been around forever. Are you getting paid what you’re worth in your current fitness job?

 6. Contact the hiring manager and ask if you could set an appointment to discuss the job in further detail.

 7. KEEP this in mind: You will never be in a better position to negotiate compensation than RIGHT NOW!

 8. Bring your questions and notes.
 Let the hiring manager know you are very excited about the opportunity.
-There are a couple questions you have.
+There are a couple of questions you have.
 Discuss them.

-9. Common negotiable items: Paid time off, relocation allowance (Don’t accept just a dollar amount; ask for “Actual expenses” and make sure the company representative is connected to the movers as payee), salary, bonus, short-term housing expenses, house hunting expenses and more!
+9. Common negotiable items: Paid time off, relocation allowance (Don’t accept just a dollar amount; ask for “Actual expenses” and make sure the company representative is connected to the movers as the payee), salary, bonus, short-term housing expenses, house hunting expenses and more!